mkeiser/OpenSSLSwift/README.md

 # How To Create the OpenSSL Package

 1. Checkout the source at the version you want (at the time of speaking we use 3.4)
-2. The configure, build, and "install" for each of the needed architectures, like this:
+2. Configure, build, and "install" for each of the needed architectures, like this:

     #### macOS Apple Silicon: